Leon Smith (politician)

-Leon E. Smith Jr. (born 30 May 1937, Great Bend, Kansas) was a member of the Idaho House of Representatives, having served from 1999 to 2013.
+Leon E. Smith Jr. (born 30 May 1937 in Great Bend, Kansas) was a member of the Idaho House of Representatives, having served from 1999 to 2013.
 Prior, he was mayor of Twin Falls and a prosecutor for Twin Falls County, Idaho.
 He holds a bachelor's degree from Kansas State University, and a law degree from Washburn University.

 He and his wife Jan are the parents of three children.